-Current applicants will receive notification of their status in September.
-Successful applicants will receive the funds as a credit in their SSC account in October.
+Current applicants will receive notification of their status by the end of February.
+Successful applicants will receive the funds as a credit in their SSC account in March.

 Please contact Vpfinance@ams.ubc.ca for any questions about applying for hardship subsidies.

 The Finance Department administers AMS funds to assist students, clubs, and constituencies with innovative projects.
-All AMS fund applications are available online through AMS Clubhouse, accessed using your CWL.
+All AMS fund applications are available below.
 Please note, in order for the applicant to receive the fund if approved, the applicant will have to provide us with:

 - A detailed final report that outlines the impacts of your project, as well as a final budget

 - Copies of receipts, invoices etc, that total to at least double the amount of funding you were approved for.

 Premium Assistance Fund

 Partial or full reimbursement of the Health & Dental Plan fee ($244.69) is available on a needs basis from the AMS and GSS through the AMS/GSS Health Plan Premium Assistance Fund.
 The application form is available at www.gss.ubc.ca/health.

 There are several funds available for students led projects and initiatives, listed below.

 |For sustainable projects contributing to an environmentally conscious culture through student-led projects.
 The committee meets once a month to review projects.||Max amount: $15,000/project